RicStrong/AccidentsDataset/README.md

-I wanted to recreate the popular "bar chart race" visualization in python.
+I wanted to recreate the popular "bar chart race" visualization in python to see how car accident rates changed over time among locations.
 I found a great resource for building one using matplotlib, so this is my attempt at recreating that.
 Here we go!

-I found a dataset on traffic accidents.
-I may want to do a count of traffic accidents per city (maybe for something more advanced, calculate traffic accidents over the population, not just total count).
+Update: Turns out it's a bit more difficult than expected with this type of data.
+I need to revisit this and find a way to establish counts for each and every city included before I can get it polished.